tradingstrategy-ai/docs/source/glossary.rst

     Base token

-        A base token, in the context of cryptocurrencies, refers to the primary token or asset used in a specific trading pair or exchange.
+        A base token, in the context of cryptocurrencies, refers to the primary token or asset used in a specific :term:`trading pair` or exchange.
 The base token is the token that is being traded or exchanged for another token, typically a quote token,  see also :term:`quote token`.
 For example, in the trading pair BTC/USD, BTC is the base token and USD is the quote token.
 The price of the quote token is quoted in terms of the base token.

         The base token is an important concept in the cryptocurrency market, as it determines the value of the other token in a trading pair.
 In other words, the price of the quote token is derived from the price of the base token.
 This relationship between the base token and the quote token is used to determine the price of the quote token, which can then be used to determine the value of other assets that are pegged to it.

+        See also :term:`trading pair`.

     Quote token

         The token that acts as a nominator for the price when you are buying or selling.
 Usually this is more well-known token of the pair: ETH, BTC or any of various USD stablecoins.
 See also :term:`base token`.

+        See also :term:`trading pair`.

     Liquidity

         Liquidity refers to the depth of the order books: how much volume a single trade can achieve without moving the price.

         It can be expressed as :term:`slippage` or absolute depth of the order book.
 The latter is very easy for :term:`AMM` based exchanges where the liquidity is a continuous function.

-Trading Strategy provides :term:`datasets <dataset>` for AMM liquidity in :py:mod:`capitalgram.liquidity` module.
+        Trading Strategy provides :term:`datasets <dataset>` for :term:`AMM` liquidity.

+        See also

+        - :term:`Trading pair`

+        - :term:`Liquidity pool`

+        - :term:`Swap`

+        - :term:`Swap fee`

     Yield farming